 Under current law (Prop.
-19), children/grandchildren who move into a home passed onto them within one year of the date of transfer can avoid reassessment if they make the home their principal residence and file the form for the "Homeowners Exemption" with the county assessor.
-However, the exclusion from reassessmentis capped at the current assessed value plus \$1 million.
+19), children/grandchildren who inherit their parent's/grandparent's principal residence and make it their own principal residence within one year of the date of transfer can avoid full reassessment if they file the form for the "Homeowners Exemption" with the county assessor.
+However, the exclusion from reassessment is capped at the current assessed value plus \$1 million.
 Any value above that combined figure is assessed at current market value and added to the assessed value of the property.
 In many parts of the state where property has appreciated dramatically, even children who move into the family home and make it their principal residence could be hit with a significant property tax increase.